jules2689/trudeau/trudeau/2020-04-19/q_a.md

 **Prime Minister Trudeau**:
-We all understand how important it is to keep workers in essential businesses, workers WHO continue to work as safe as possible.
+We all understand how important it is to keep workers in essential businesses, workers who continue to work as safe as possible.
 Safety of workers, of their families as well needs to be the primary consideration of any government and I certainly expect that to be that one as well.